Abyss & Apex : First Quarter 2007

 “Feelings are so important,” said one.
 “May I?”
 It extended a stick toward her.

 She hesitated.
 This is private, she thought.
-“Ok,” she said, reluctantly.
+“Okay,” she said, reluctantly.
 The stick arm touched her, a rough poke on her side.
 Then she felt it, a gray rumbling somewhere in the back of her mind.
 Her own emotions—fear, hope, sadness—diminished as she shared them with the alien.
 The second alien touched the first, and she felt an echo of the rumble, and her feelings diminished further.
 Maybe this way is best, she thought.

-“Ok,” said the doctor.
+“Okay,” said the doctor.
 “Here’s what we’ll do.”
 He stripped off his plastic gloves, threw them in a box marked ‘biohazard.’

 Biohazard.
 Those are just garbage, she thought; there’s nothing hazardous about them.
 She wondered where biohazard went.
 Was it buried?
 Burned?

-“We’ll take a biopsy to confirm it’s malignant, and then—assuming it is—we’ll do a scan–and–destroy, to see how far it’s spread and to wipe out as much as we can, ok?”
+“We’ll take a biopsy to confirm it’s malignant, and then—assuming it is—we’ll do a scan-and-destroy, to see how far it’s spread and to wipe out as much as we can, okay?”
 He left the room without waiting for an answer.

 She looked at the aliens, then turned away.
 Malignant.